Esaias Boursse: Biography

 He was born in Amsterdam, the youngest son of immigrants from Wallonia.
 His parents, Jacques Boursse and Anna des Forest, married in 1618 in Amsterdam.
 Nothing is known about the education of Esaias Boursse, other than that he travelled to Italy in about 1650 to study the great Renaissance examples.
 No reminders of those examples are to be found in his work.
 In the past art historians have tried to place him among Rembrandt's pupils, but there is no objective evidence to prove this, although the painters were neighbours in the Sint Antoniebreestraat in Amsterdam (nowadays called Jodenbreestraat, still housing the Rembrandt House Museum).

 Boursse's financial position will not have been good, since in 1661 he sailed with the Verenigde Oostindische Compagnie, on the ship Amersfoort.
 It travelled to Ceylon (nowadays called Sri Lanka).
 Boursse drew the inhabitants, landscapes and city views, which have been preserved in an album which can be found in the print room of the Rijksmuseum Amsterdam.
 In 1663, the painter was back in Amsterdam.

 In 1672, Boursse sailed with Verenigde Oostindische Compagnie again.
 On November 16 he died at sea, on board the ship Rhenen.

-The life of Esaias Boursse is the story of a painter who could not earn a living by painting alone and therefore had to look for an alternative source of income.
-That he was no exception is proven by the life stories of for example Jan Steen (who was also an innkeeper) and Johannes Vermeer (who was also an art dealer).
-A major difference though, is that Steen and Vermeer had to feed and house a (large) family.
+Boursse could not earn a living by painting alone and therefore had to look for an alternative source of income, like Jan Steen (who was also an innkeeper) and Johannes Vermeer (who was also an art dealer).
 Boursse seems to have remained unmarried and childless.
 Financially, Boursse's career was a success.